odnoklassniki/ok-android-sdk/README.md

 - AndroidManifest.xml:
   - OkAuthActivity should be added (see Quick Start [example](https://github.com/odnoklassniki/ok-android-sdk/blob/master/odnoklassniki-android-sdk-example/src/main/AndroidManifest.xml#L22))
-  - Specify correct [scheme-host](https://github.com/odnoklassniki/ok-android-sdk/blob/master/odnoklassniki-android-sdk-example/src/main/AndroidManifest.xml#L32) pair like _okauth://ok12345_ where _12345_ is your application id on OK platform for native SSO auth to work correctly
 - If using sdk.getInstallSource
   - a dependency to play-services-ads to get advertising id